lambert-p/sdstuff/README.md

 At this point I'd recommend connecting a keyboard to your Steam Deck and follow the [instructions written on this Reddit post](https://www.reddit.com/r/SteamDeck/comments/vocyi5/start_syncthing_automatically_on_steamdeck_even/).

-Emu Deck is configured to look for ROMs in `/run/media/mmcblk0p1/Emulation/` -- this folder I have synced across devices, so as I rip games on my Desktop, I can just drag them into `.../Emulation/roms/3ds/` and they will instanteously sync over to my Deck.
+EmuDeck is configured to look for ROMs in `/run/media/mmcblk0p1/Emulation/` -- this folder I have synced across devices, so as I rip games on my Desktop, I can just drag them into `.../Emulation/roms/3ds/` and they will instanteously sync over to my Deck.

 ## Proof of Concept